 Including Your Cat in Your Will

-Picture of a woman holding a grey cat
+woman and grey cat

 Estate planning is not a pleasant topic or something that most of us want to think about, but it is an important part of life (and death).
 Planning for your cat’s future beyond your death is one of the most loving and humane things you can do as a responsible cat owner.
 Your cat is a part of your family and, under the law, is considered to be part of your personal property.
 Therefore, his or her fate must be spelled out in your will.
 Without your wishes legally spelled out, your cat could end up in a shelter or on the street (or worse) when you die.